 At just a five minute drive from the centre of Tofino, MacKenzie Beach is easily accessible.
 With tidal rocks providing protection from most wind, the waters here are fairly calm with few, if any, waves.
 This is where most stand up paddle boarding (SUP) lessons and tours take place.
 If the swell is high during winter storm watching season, some surf lessons and sessions may relocate to this beach.
-Find more information on MacKenzie Beach here (link to Beaches page anchor).
+Find more information on MacKenzie Beach here.

 It’s described by Outside Magazine as having one of the best beginner breaks in North America and this is where you’ll see most beginner surf lessons take place.
 The beach is viewed in three different sections: North, South and Middle.

 North Chesterman Beach faces roughly west.
 Surf here is best when the swell direction is west or northwest and the wind direction is southeast.

 Middle Chesterman Beach can be accessed where Lynn Road meets Chesterman Beach Road and curves.
 A path will lead you to the beach, where you’ll be facing a tombolo (or sandspit) that goes to Frank Island.
 From this vantage point, you’ll be able to see the conditions on both North and South Chesterman.

 South Chesterman Beach faces roughly south.
 Surf here is best when the swell direction is south and the wind direction is northwest.
 Find more information on Chesterman Beach here.